-History at Aston follows the AQA GCSE History Syllabus, which enables students to study different aspects of the past, so they can engage with key issues such as conflict, what drives change and how the past influences the present.
+The GCSE History course at Aston is designed to follow naturally on from the students' KS3 studies and enables them to study different aspects of the past.

+They are encouraged to engage with key issues such as conflict, understand what drives change and be aware of how the past influences the present.